12 Powerful Black History Month Activities to Engage Students

 11. Match Flocabulary lyrics to Black historical figures

 With Flocabulary’s catchy songs, students will remember specific facts and lyrics about historical figures and events.
 After reviewing songs and videos about different historical Black figures, have students read the lyrics of the songs and write the name of the historical figure the lyric is about.
-Download these Black History Month activities and print this worksheet to test out students’ memory and knowledge!
+Download these Black History Month lessons and activities and print this worksheet to test out students’ memory and knowledge!

-12. Explore all of Flocabulary’s Black history videos and activities
+12. Explore all of Flocabulary’s Black history month videos and activities

 There are even more Black History Month activities and lesson videos to choose from!
 Flocabulary’s video-based lessons create emotional connections by harnessing the power of music, storytelling, and poetry.
 These high-quality videos captivate students and make the learning experience memorable and interesting.
 Click below to explore more lessons you can teach for Black History Month.